Does Obesity Threaten a Healthy Pregnancy?

-Being pregnant and being obese can adversely affect you and your baby, but there are steps you can take to help ensure a safe delivery for both of you.
+Being pregnant and being obese can adversely affect you and your baby.
+Fortunately, there are steps you can take to help ensure a safe delivery for both of you.

-According to the American College of Obstetricians and Gynecologists, obesity (having a body mass index of 30 or more) puts you at increased risk of several pregnancy-related complications, including:
+According to the American College of Obstetricians and Gynecologists, obesity (having a body mass index or BMI of 30 or more) puts you at increased risk of several pregnancy-related complications, including:

 - Gestational diabetes